Like it? Share it!

 It’s important to note that the benefits of regular exercise almost always outweigh the risks associated with exercise-induced asthma.
 Benefits include improved function of the heart and lungs, increased strength and endurance for the muscles of the ribcage and better ability to expand the lungs due to improved posture and flexibility.
 Working out also help us to relax which plays a part in reducing the frequency and severity of attacks.

 Prior to starting any exercise program ensure you have checked with your physician and receive medical clearance.
-When you speak with your physician get a doctor’s note as fitness facilities and certified personal trainers will require that you have written consent.
+When you speak with your physician get a doctor’s note as fitness facilities and your certified personal trainer will require that you have written consent.
 Be sure to hire a certified personal trainer who has experience dealing with respiratory ailments – not all personal trainers have taken continuing education courses for asthma.

 Take your medication before starting to exercise, if advised.
 Your physician will give you specific directions as to how many puffs and how long before an exercise session to use your inhaler.
 Bring your emergency inhaler to the gym with you always and ensure your trainer is aware of where it is kept.